MicrosoftDocs/fabric-docs/docs/data-science/title-genre-classification.md

 ---
-title: "Tutorial: Create, evaluate, and score a text classification model"
+title: 'Tutorial: Create, evaluate, and score a text classification model'
 description: This tutorial demonstrates training and evaluating a text classification model by using a sample dataset of metadata for digitized books. ms.reviewer: sgilley ms.author: amjafari